leggetter/leggetter.co.uk/_posts/2017-05-25-describe-publish-consume-realtime-data.md

 In a more traditional database these could be considered [triggers](https://en.wikipedia.org/wiki/Database_trigger).
 The main things are that it’s _evented_ and that it nicely separates the updating code from the changefeed (trigger) handling code.
 The asynchronous nature of this code allows it to be executed outside of the incoming event thread/context or in a different process.
 This is just one example and there may be other solutions allow you to achieve similar functionality.

-If you’re interested in RethinkDB checkout our post on [Using RethinkDB with the Evented Web](http://www.sitepoint.com/adapting-rethinkdb-for-the-evented-web-with-pusher/).

 ## Describing Real-Time Data

 Systems, applications, and developers building real-time applications and features need a way of registering their interest in data.
 One of the simplest and most commonly used approaches to this is provide a name or identifier for the data that can be used when registering interest.
 Publish-Subscribe fits very well here, where data is identified by a `channel`, `topic` or `subject`.